The First Year of the Receiver War.

 Pioneer’s revolutionary 1010 was driven by a Direct Coupled Parallel Push-Pull OCL Power Amplifier powered by Dual Power Supplies incorporating two massive 18,000uf filter capacitors.
 This amplifier effortlessly produced it’s advertised 100 Watts RMS minimum output with only 0.1% THD and matched it with an impressive amount of head-room.
 Physically it was an impressive unit measuring over half a meter across and weighing a hefty 22.2 kg and was finished in genuine Walnut veneer and featured a stunning cool-blue backlit tuner dial and shining aluminum fascia filled with an array of toggle switches and dials.

 This unit also came with a plethora of tone control options including Pioneer’s unique dual, two-stage Bass and Treble controls along with a bunch of dubbing options and twin turntable inputs.

 None of the other manufacturers had anything that came close to touching the performance of the Pioneer SX-1010 upon its launch in 1974.

 Sansui’s Top-Of-The-Line Receivers the 881 and the 9010 were measuring only 63 Watts per channel in an IHF rating (which means it would have been much less than 40 Watts RMS).
-Kenwood’s KA-7002 was rated at 70 Watts per channel RMS, the Marantz 2270 was delivering 70 Watts per channel RMS and Yamaha’s CR-1000 was rated at 70 Watts IHF per channel (which would translate to somewhere less than 40 Watts RMS as well).
+Kenwood’s KA-7002 was rated at 70 Watts per channel RMS, the Marantz 2270 was delivering 70 Watts per channel RMS and Yamaha’s CR-1000 was rated at 70 Watts per channel RMS.

 Pioneer had thrown down the gauntlet to the other manufacturers who had to scramble to respond.